NhutNguyen236/Web-Application-Programming/Lab08_Connect-to-MySQL-DB/Lab08/README.md

 * phpMyAdmin is an open-source software tool introduced on September 9, 1998, which is written in PHP.
 Basically, it is a third-party tool to manage the tables and data inside the database

 ## How to use phpMyAdmin?
+* Usually to open phpMyAdmin, you need to enter this adress *localhost/phpmyadmin* or "localhost: <your port>/phpmyadmin"